CARES Act Phase I and Phase II Funding

 First Responder Parent Resources

-Child Care for Health Care Workers and First Responders – The Office of Early Learning, along with local Early Learning Coalitions, has provided child care and early learning services to more than 20,000 children of first responders and health care workers, at free or reduced rates, to support Florida’s response to COVID-19.
-New applications will be accepted through July 31, 2020.
-Click here for details about the phasing out of this program.
+Child Care for Health Care Workers and First Responders – The Office of Early Learning, along with local Early Learning Coalitions, has provided child care and early learning services to nearly 24,000 children of first responders and health care workers, at free or reduced rates, to support Florida’s response to COVID-19.
+The application period ended July 31, 2020.
+Families enrolled or who had received referrals by July 31, 2020, can remain in the program for up to 12 months upon employer renewal.
+Click here for details about the program.

 At Home Resources for Families – The Office of Early Learning is committed to providing families resources to promote learning at home and providing information on COVID-19.
 Please visit the Office of Early Learning’s Parents page for additional information on family engagement, community resources and so much more.